kelvin-jose/computer-vision-in-excel/README.md

 ## Computer Vision in Google Sheets
 This is a demonstration of different computer vision algorithms applied over [chainsat](https://chainsat.accubits.com/)'s - an ambitious satellite project by ***Accubits Technologies*** - prototype render which is given below.
 All the kernels are developed using pure Linear Algebra and Google Sheets.
 Each cell in a Google sheet represents a pixel location of the source image.
+You can simply visit the following URL and zoom in to see each and every pixel values.

 Some of the illustrated operations are

 * Thresholding
 * Inversion